-They were both accused, at times, of being corny caricatures, but as human beings the legendary President from Texas, Lyndon Baines Johnson and Hollywood and Broadway actress Carol Channing were – and are (Channing recently turned 91) exuberant and enthusiastic about what they love most.
+They were both accused, at times, of being corny caricatures, but as human beings the legendary President from Texas, Lyndon Baines Johnson and Hollywood and Broadway actress Carol Channing were exuberant and enthusiastic about what they loved most.

-And in an historic convergence nearly a half-century ago, they loved each other more than anything else.
+And in an historic convergence over a half-century ago, they loved each other more than anything else.

 Even before Carol Channing stepped onto the stage of the St. James Theater on the night of January 16, 1964 to star in her signature comedy musical theater role as Dolly Levi, the entire nation had already heard its title song, Hello Dolly!

 In December 1963, while the musical A Damned Exasperating Woman, was in rehearsals and pre-Broadway tryouts, the legendary Louis Armstrong recorded the show’s title song for its publisher to use to help publicize the show.
 The demo was released as a single and took off with such a velocity of popularity that it hit the #1 spot on the Billboard chart.

 It earned Armstrong a gold record when it was made into an album, and won him Best Vocal Performance Grammy.
 Immediately, the producers agreed they had to scrap the show’s title and just take the title song – Hello Dolly!

 Seven months later, following Senator Barry Goldwater’s mid-July nomination as the Republican Presidential candidate, the show’s modest lyricist and composer Jerry Herman learned that the Republican candidate’s campaign had taken his hit song and reworked it into Hello Barry! and used it at rallies.

 The show’s very Democratic producer David Merrick gingerly approached the Goldwater campaign to remind them they had violated copyright law – to which the Senator politely responded with apologies and his campaign immediately ceased use of it.